 As I said to Mr. Nice Guy (Michael Bodner) outside the courthouse one day, my take on the Government of Manitoba’s legal team was that they got handed a really sh*tty case.
 “I can neither confirm nor deny it,” he laughed.
 He doesn’t have to.
 I’ll do it for him.
-Legally speaking, they had zero legs to stand on.
+Legally speaking, this was a playbook of poop.

-So, what do you do when you are faced with this crap?
+So, what do you do when you are faced with having to argue this kind of crap?
 As I stated above.
 I wouldn’t do it.
-I wouldn’t let my client take this path in the first place, and if they already had, I would have been trying to settle the hell out of the thing so that I wouldn’t have to be an orator in this exercise of public embarrassment.
+I would never let my client take this path in the first place, and if they already had, I ‘d be strenously advising them to settle the hell out of the thing, for their own good, and mine.
+Who wants to be the lead orator in this exercise of public embarrassment?

 However, governments tend not to be very good at settling themselves away from a political path that they have already taken, or listening to their lawyers, in-house and out.
 Pride, hubris, ego, and an attachment to power are the most common reasons.
 Whatever they were here, Heather and her team seemed destined to be stuck arguing this very bad case, no matter what.

 When you are stuck in this type of jam, however, there are some things that you perhaps should never do, at least if you want to maintain some semblance of credibility and dignity, assuming that is something that is important to you.

 One of the cardinal rules of advocacy is don’t overstate your case.
 That is, don’t give the facts or law a better characterization or interpretation than they actually have.
 Assume that the judge remembers what was said during trial, or that they will be diligent enough to go back and check.
 (And the last thing you want is for a judge to be fact-checking you and finding you wanting.)